phpmyadmin/phpmyadmin/docs/import_export.rst

 OpenDocument Spreadsheet
 ------------------------

-Open standard for spreadsheet data, which is being widely adopted.
+Open standard for spreadsheet data, which has being widely adopted.
 Many recent spreadsheet programs, such as LibreOffice, OpenOffice, Microsoft Office or Google Docs can handle this format.

 OpenDocument Text
 -----------------

-New standard for text data which is being widely adopted.
-Most recent word processors (such as LibreOffice, OpenOffice, Microsoft Word, AbiWord or KWord) can handle this.
+Open standard for text data which has being widely adopted.
+Most recent word processors (such as LibreOffice, OpenOffice, Microsoft Word, AbiWord or Google Docs) can handle this.

 PDF